xoclonholdings/zebulon-hub/replit.md

 - ✅ All Vite development server references and port 5173 completely removed
 - ✅ All styling changes built and deployed to server/public/ directory
 - ✅ Login page updated to match approved design theme on port 5000
+- ✅ Created start-server-only.ts script to run ONLY the unified server
+- ⚠️ Workflow still runs dual servers due to package.json restrictions
+- ✅ Port 5000 is the ONLY interface to be used - ignore port 5173

 ## System Architecture